Al-Azm Palace: Architecture

-The palace is 6400 m², and its architecture is an excellent example of Damascene traditional houses.
+The palace is 6400 m2, and its architecture is an excellent example of Damascene traditional houses.
 The structure consists of several buildings and three wings: the harem, the selamlek and the khademlek.
 The harem is the family wing, which contains the private residences of the family and includes the baths, which are a replica of the public baths in the city on a smaller scale.
 The selamlek is the guest wing, and it comprises the formal halls, reception areas and large courtyards with traditional cascading fountain, while in the northern part of the palace were the servant quarters and the center of housekeeping activities.

 One of the palace's most interesting parts is the hammam, or baths.
 It is composed of a succession of small rooms and narrow corridors leading to the main steam room in the heart of the building.
 Near the hammam is the main marble-floored reception hall, and behind it is a second, smaller courtyard with a number of rooms now used to display various traditional crafts such as glass, copper and textiles.

 Used in the building of this palace were several types of stones including limestone, sandstone, basalt, and marble, chosen to provide a natural decoration.
 The ceilings have painted wooden panels that display natural scenes.

 Dr. Andrew Petersen, director of Research in Islamic Archaeology at the University of Wales Lampeter states that the use of ablaq (alternating courses of white limestone and black basalt) in this building is “A characteristic of the monumental masonry of Damascus.”

+Museum of Arts and Popular Traditions

+The Museum of Arts and Popular Traditions contains, among others, a rich collection of Syrian traditional costumes, most of which have been reproduced by the Syrian artist Ziad Zukkari.